 The semiconductor industry is highly cyclical.
 The industry has experienced significant downturns, often in connection with, or in anticipation of, maturing product cycles (for semiconductors and for the end-user products in which they are used) and declines in general economic conditions.
 These downturns have been characterized by diminished product demand, production overcapacity, high inventory levels and accelerated erosion of average selling prices.
 We have experienced these conditions in our business in the past, are currently experiencing a significant and prolonged downturn and may experience such downturns in the future.
 The most recent downturn, which began in the fourth quarter of 2000, was severe and prolonged.
 It is uncertain whether recent improvements in semiconductor industry performance will continue or whether such improvements will benefit us to the same extent as they benefit other industry participants.
+Future downturns in the semiconductor industry may also be severe and prolonged.
 Future downturns in the semiconductor industry, or any failure of the industry to recover fully from its recent downturn, could seriously impact our revenues and harm our business, financial condition and results of operations.